riga/law/README.md

   - Local: `./tests/all.sh`
   - Docker: `./tests/docker.sh riga/law ./tests/all.sh`

-**Note** that, although Python 3.7 is still suppported, type hints are tested only for Python ≥3.8!

 ### Git hooks

 Linting and type checking can be integrated into the git workflow by setting up the provided hook: